cast-org/figuration/docs/utilities/borders.md

 #### radius-corners
 {:.no_toc}

-Generate component size border radius utility classes for use with an elements individual corners.
+Generate component size border radius utility classes for use with an element's individual corners.

 {% highlight sass %}
 @include radius-corners($radius, $size);